-The following Process is established to ensure provide information to the research community as it regards rebudgeting previously identified and/or approved costs for a sponsored project account.
+The following Process provides information to the research community as it regards rebudgeting previously identified and/or approved costs for a sponsored project account.
 The Process ensures the consistent application of required and/or best practices in order to prevent disallowance of costs.

 Budgets on sponsored project accounts, whether research, instruction or public service, are reviewed by the sponsors as part of the proposal process and reflect the fiscal expression of the technical aspects of the project.
 In this regard, budgets, both in their totality and their categorical specificity, are the Investigator’s initial estimate of what is proposed as objectives and the associated costs.

 While budgets have variation, depending on the objectives and methodologies to be used, they also have common themes, i.e., inclusion of salary, wages, fringe benefits, travel, subrecipients, etc. How sponsors, particularly the federal government, regard budget revisions is often a matter of the type of award and programmatic requirements.
 The following are common examples covering many federal awards:

 - Ten federal agencies, in concert with the Federal Demonstration Partnership (FDP), have waived the requirement of prior approval before rebudgeting between categories unless it represents a change in scope.
 The ten agencies are AFOSR, ARO, AMRMC, EPA, NASA, NSF, ONR, USDA, NIH and DHS

 - NIH requires prior approval for rebudgeting between categories on grants and cooperative agreements when it would represent a change of scope, i.e., when expenditures in a single direct cost budget category deviate (increase or decrease) from the categorical commitment level established for the budget period by 25% or more of the total costs awarded.

 - DOE requires prior approval for rebudgeting for all non-profits (non-university)